sbt/sbt-dynver/README.md

 Find the latest release from the [Releases tab](https://github.com/dwijnand/sbt-dynver/releases) in GitHub.

+Then make sure to **NOT set the version setting**, otherwise you will override `sbt-dynver`.

-As `sbt-dynver` is an AutoPlugin that is all that is required.
+Other than that, as `sbt-dynver` is an AutoPlugin that is all that is required.

 ## Detail